andrewcmyers/lwon/README.md

 ### Dictionaries

 Dictionaries are internally an ordered list of key-value pairs, with the ordering as specified in the input.
-Keys may be any value, not just identifiers.
+Keys may be any value, not just identifiers, and string keys may contain whitespace.

 Querying a dictionary key with a given key returns a list of associated values, in the input order.
 Repeated keys do not have to occur sequentially in the